Product DesignerPride FamilyLaunched

 Remote usability testing with 6 participants

-Testing focused on first-time comprehension — could a new visitor understand the mission, navigate to key actions, and complete trust flows without hesitation?
+Testing focused on first-time comprehension.
+Could a new visitor understand the mission, navigate to key actions, and complete trust flows without hesitation?
+The study was exploratory, not statistically powered, and was used as launch-risk reduction rather than conversion optimization.

 Tasks Tested

-• 02Find how matching works and what you would do next
+02Navigate to matching and describe what you would do next

 Key Findings